JDouglasR/Build-Flex/README.md

 MIT

 ## __Description__
 This group project was created to build our first full-stack app.
 This web-app is for users who want to create a running challenge for themselves and keep track of the progress.
+Deployed Heroku can be found at https://projecttwo-cwru.herokuapp.com/

 ### __Installation__
 Installation:  You will need to have Node installed and then run ```npm install``` to be able to run.
 To run the program locally, you can either install ![Nodemon](https://nodemon.io/) or just run ```node server.js```.
 After this step, open your browser and navigate to ```localhost:8080```.
 This should display the app.